p-org/P/Docs/docs/getstarted/install.md

 ## Using P

  Great :smile:!
-You are all set to compile and test your first P program :mortar_board:!
+You are all set to compile and check your first P program :mortar_board:!